alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 struct color { red[8], green[8], blue[8] }
 ```

-Components of the struct are accessed via the `.elementName` syntax.
+Components of the struct are accessed via the `.element_name` syntax.
 ## Signal Selection

 When reading or writing a signal, if it isn't a single bit, you may need access only part of it.
 How you do this depends on the width of the signal.